Efficient training for compact compression models via sequential distillation: Autoencoder reduction

-We aim to \textit{reduce encoder size} while keeping the \textit{decoder unchanged}, maintaining \textit{performance comparable} to the original model.
-To support deployment on hardware-constrained devices, we adopt a reduction strategy with \textit{lower computational cost in training time and dataset size}.
-As shown previously in Figure~\ref{fig:AAE_normal}, simply reducing the encoder size does not produce the desired results in terms of performance.

 \textbf{Original Architecture:} We employ autoencoder architectures, as they are among the most used models for lossy image compression tasks~\cite{Jamil:2023:EAAI}.
 Within this category of architectures, we analyze two types of models.
-The first is a more general approach that uses a single autoencoder for compression, known as the \textit{Factorized Prior} model~\cite{balle:iclr:2017:factorized}.
-The second employs two autoencoders --- one for compression and another to learn a prior --- named \textit{Hyperprior} model~\cite{balle:iclr:2018:hyper}.
+The first is a more general approach that uses a single autoencoder for compression, known as the \textit{Factorized Prior} ($FP$) model~\cite{balle:iclr:2017:factorized}.
+The second employs two autoencoders --- one for compression and another to learn a prior --- named \textit{Hyperprior} ($HP$) model~\cite{balle:iclr:2018:hyper}.

-Both types of models are trained with a Rate-Distortion (RD) loss, aiming to minimize the bit-rate of the \textbf{latent representation} $y = g_a(x)$ while preserving similarity between the original image $x$ and its reconstruction $\hat{x} = g_s(g_a(x))$, thereby minimizing distortion.
+Both models are trained with a Rate-Distortion (RD) loss, minimizing the bit-rate of the \textbf{latent representation} $y = g_a(x)$ while preserving similarity between the original image $x$ and its reconstruction $\hat{x} = g_s(g_a(x))$, thereby minimizing distortion.
 In this setting, the encoder is denoted by $g_a(\cdot)$, and the decoder by $g_s(\cdot)$.
 The RD loss is defined in Equation~\eqref{eq:rd_loss}:

-where the first term penalizes the bit-rate, the second term measures reconstruction error, $\hat{y} = q(y)$ represents the quantized latent representation, $p_{\hat{y}}(\hat{y})$ is learnt by a probabilistic model called Entropy Bottleneck ($EB(\hat{y})$), and $\lambda$ controls the trade-off between rate and distortion.
+where the first term penalizes bit-rate, the second term reconstruction error, $\hat{y} = q(y)$ is the quantized latent representation, $p_{\hat{y}}(\hat{y})$ is learnt by Entropy Bottleneck $EB(\hat{y})$ (a probabilistic model), and $\lambda$ controls the trade-off rate-distortion.

-While the \textit{Factorized Prior} model assumes that the latent variables $y$ are independent, \textit{Hyperprior} models extend this approach by capturing dependencies among the latents through a conditional distribution.
-In \textit{Hyperprior}, a second autoencoder processes the latents: the hyper-encoder produces hyper-latents that are also quantized $\hat{z} = q(h_a(\hat{y}))$, and the hyper-decoder outputs side information $\tilde{y} = h_s(\hat{z})$ that conditions the entropy model $EB(\hat{y})$.
-This results in a conditional prior $p_{\hat{y}\mid \hat{z}}(\hat{y} \mid \hat{z})$, and the rate-distortion loss becomes:
+While the $FP$ model assumes that the latents $y$ are independent, $HP$ models capture dependencies among the latents through a conditional distribution.
+In $HP$, a second autoencoder processes the latents: the hyper-encoder produces hyper-latents that are also quantized $\hat{z} = q(h_a(\hat{y}))$, and the hyper-decoder outputs side information $\tilde{y} = h_s(\hat{z})$ that conditions the entropy model $EB(\hat{y})$.
+This results in a conditional prior $p_{\hat{y}\mid \hat{z}}(\hat{y} \mid \hat{z})$, and the rate-distortion loss is:

-These architectures are typically large and trained on extensive datasets, such as Vimeo-90k (89,800 video clips) and OpenImagesV6 (9 million images).
-Our objective is to reduce the encoder component while requiring only minimal retraining with a reduced training set.
+These are large architectures trained on big datasets, such as Vimeo-90k (89,800 videos) and OpenImagesV6 (9M images).